Absolute continuity of Bernoulli convolutions for algebraic parameters: Basic properties of entropy

 Shannon entropy is always non-negative.
 Differential entropy on the other hand can take negative values.
 For example, if $a \in\R_{>0}$, and $X$ is a random variable with finite differential entropy $H(X)$, then it follows from the change of variables formula that

 which can take negative values when $a$ varies.
 On the other hand, if $X$ takes countably many values, the Shannon entropy of $aX$ is the same as that of $X$.
-Note that both kind of entropies are invariant under translation by a constant in $\R$.
+Note that both kinds of entropy are invariant under translation by a constant in $\R$, that is $H(X)=H(X+a)$.

 We define $F(x):=-x\log (x)$ for $x>0$ and recall that $F$ is concave, and it is sub-additive, i.e. $F(x+y) \leq F(x)+F(y)$, and it also satisfies the identity $F(xy)=xF(y)+yF(x)$.

 {}From the concavity of $F$ and Jensen's inequality, we see that for any discrete random variable $X$ taking at most $N$ possible different values,